We the People

 Welcome to Turning Point!
 Our name echoes the widespread recognition that our world, and our humanity, has arrived at a pivotal turning point in evolutionary history.
-At the center of which lies a summoning call to each of us: to nurture a vital presence that continuously regenerates our lives and enlivens the whole of life as well.

 May we act in Beauty, act from Inspiration, act Together…